linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 $$

 The trouble with these sorts of valuation models is that they are mixes of summations and multiplicative relationships.
 For our purposes,  we want something even simpler,  only with additive terms,  not ratios and powers of stuff.
-We're looking for such a simple valuation framework so that we can easily think through the consequences of timevarying investor sentiment on aggregate stock market prices,  and the implications for market-timing strategies.
+We're looking for such a simple valuation framework so that we can easily think through the consequences of timevarying [[Lecture 4- Investor Sentiment|investor sentiment]] on aggregate stock market prices,  and the implications for market-timing strategies.

 As it turns out,  logs and some approximations can help us here.